vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

-Trivikrama apparently made use of the camp¯u style of compositioṇThis result agrees perfectly with the outcome of an investigation of Mirashi with respect to the author of the Madālasācamp¯u, who earlier had been generally held to be identical with his namesake, the author of the Nalacamp¯u.
-Mirashi has argued convincingly that the poet Trivikrama who wrote the Madālasācamp¯u, and who was a devotee of Vis.ṇu rather than of Siva, as was the author of ´ the Nalacamp¯u, was not the same as the author of the Nalacamp¯u, who in his introduction ‘tells us that he was born in the Sān ´ . ḍilya gotra and was the son of Devāditya (v.l.
-Nemāditya) and grandson of Srīdhara’. ´ 19 According to Mirashi, the second Trivikrama, who does not give any particulars about his descent in his work of the Madālasācamp¯u, is ‘much inferior’ as a poet and wrote ‘apparently in a much later age’.
+Trivikrama apparently made use of the campū style of compositioṇThis result agrees perfectly with the outcome of an investigation of Mirashi with respect to the author of the Madālasācampū, who earlier had been generally held to be identical with his namesake, the author of the Nalacampū.
+Mirashi has argued convincingly that the poet Trivikrama who wrote the Madālasācampū, and who was a devotee of Vis.ṇu rather than of Siva, as was the author of ´ the Nalacampū, was not the same as the author of the Nalacampū, who in his introduction ‘tells us that he was born in the Sān ´ . ḍilya gotra and was the son of Devāditya (v.l.
+Nemāditya) and grandson of Srīdhara’. ´ 19 According to Mirashi, the second Trivikrama, who does not give any particulars about his descent in his work of the Madālasācampū, is ‘much inferior’ as a poet and wrote ‘apparently in a much later age’.
 20

-If our identification of the poet Trivikrama of the inscription with the author of the Madālasācamp¯u is correct, this ‘later age’ can now be determined as the middle of the thirteenth century; he may have been also the author of a verse quoted in Jalhaṇa’s S¯uktimuktāvalī (p.
+If our identification of the poet Trivikrama of the inscription with the author of the Madālasācampū is correct, this ‘later age’ can now be determined as the middle of the thirteenth century; he may have been also the author of a verse quoted in Jalhaṇa’s Sūktimuktāvalī (p.
 172, v.
 13.), 21 which was composed in the court of the Yādavas in ad 1258.
 The possible hint at Trivikramabhat.t.a in the first śloka of the inscription makes it conceivable that the second Trivikrama was well aware of his illustrious predecessor whose style he sought to imitate.

 Finally, in the third verse the inscription testifies to the importance that was attached by that time to the worship of Rāma.
 Apart from the samudgaya maka, this verse, like the first two, may also contain a śles.a, since ‘Rāma’ was also the name of the chief general of King Sim. haṇa, who had succeeded his fa ther Kholeśvara in his military profession and who was killed in an expedition against Gujarat in the year of the present inscription or shortly before it.
 22